RevereCRE/relay-nextjs/website/docs/page-api.md

 - `variablesFromContext?`: Function that extracts GraphQL query variables from `NextPageContext`.
 Run on both the client and server.
 If omitted query variables are set to `ctx.query`.
+- `serverSidePostQuery?`: Function that is called during server side rendering after fetching the query is finished.
+First parameter gives you access to the data returned by your query and the second parameter gives access to `NextPageContext`.
+This function can be used for example to set your response status to 404 if your query didn't return data.

 ## `getRelaySerializedState`